tum-pbs/pbdl-book/overview.md

 ## Implementations

 This text also represents an introduction to a wide range of deep learning and simulation APIs.
-We'll use popoular deep learning APIs such as _pytorch_ and _tensorflow_, and additionally give introductions into _phiflow_ for simulations.
+We'll use popular deep learning APIs such as _pytorch_ and _tensorflow_, and additionally give introductions into _phiflow_ for simulations.
 Some examples also use _JAX_.
 Thus after going through these examples, you should have a good overview of what's available in current APIs, such that the best one can be selected for new tasks.